psyclyx/malli-amalloy-ring-buffer/README.md

 A [metosin/malli](https://github.com/metosin/malli) schema implementation for [clj-commons/ring-buffer](https://github.com/clj-commons/ring-buffer), providing validation, generation, and transformation capabilities for ring buffers in Clojure and ClojureScript.

+## Project status

+*Alpha*

+There is decent test coverage, but this hasn't yet been tested in production.
+Use at your own risk.
+Issues and PRs are welcome!

 ## Installation

+*Latest version* - `0.0.1`

 This library is currently not hosted on clojars, and must be required as a git dep in `deps.edn`: